Generating a Paracosm for Training-Free Zero-Shot Composed Image Retrieval: Abstract

 \section{Abstract}

-Composed Image Retrieval (CIR) is the task of retrieving a target image from a database using a multimodal query, which consists of a reference image and a modification text.
+Composed Image Retrieval (CIR), a task towards personalizing visual intelligence, aims to retrieve a target image from a database based on users' multimodal query, which contains a reference image and a modification text.
 The text specifies how to alter the reference image to form a ``mental image'', based on which CIR should find the target image in the database.
 The fundamental challenge of CIR is that this ``mental image'' is not physically available and is only implicitly defined by the query.
 The contemporary literature pursues zero-shot methods and uses a Large Multimodal Model (LMM) to generate a textual description for a given multimodal query, and then employs a Vision-Language Model (VLM) for textual-visual matching to search for the target image.
 In contrast, we address CIR from first principles by directly generating the ``mental image'' for more accurate matching.
 Particularly, we prompt an LMM to generate a ``mental image'' for a given multimodal query and propose to use this ``mental image'' to search for the target image.
 As the ``mental image'' has a synthetic-to-real domain gap with real images, we also generate a synthetic counterpart for each real image in the database to facilitate matching.
 In this sense, our method uses LMM to construct a ``paracosm'', where it matches the multimodal query and database images.
 Hence, we call this method Paracosm.
 Notably, Paracosm is a training-free zero-shot CIR method.
 It significantly outperforms existing zero-shot methods on challenging benchmarks, achieving state-of-the-art performance for zero-shot CIR. \keywords{Training-Free Zero-Shot Composed Image Retrieval \and Foundation Models \and Synthetic-to-Real Domain Gap}